 - Too much artificial liquid food coloring yielding a poor flavor profile

-With a mission to create the most flavorful from-scratch Red Velvet Gooey Butter Cookies ever, I first set out to complete the recipe using all-natural food coloring with beet root juice powder and natural red gel based food coloring.
+With a mission to create the most flavorful from-scratch Natural Red Velvet Gooey Butter Cookies ever, I first set out to complete the recipe using all-natural food coloring with beet root juice powder and natural red gel-based food coloring.
 This was no simple task because once I settled on how much cocoa powder and pure vanilla extract to use, as well as brown sugar for added flavor, both the leavening and the acidity level had to be tinkered with.

 Gooey Butter Cookies after rolling in confectioners’ sugar and just before baking.